101 Cooking For Two

 CDN Grill Surface Thermometer

-A standard turkey brine of 2 quarts of water and about ¼ cup of table or Morton Kosher salt.
-If using Diamond Crystal Kosher salt, you need about ½ cup.
-I have added a few other flavors with garlic, brown sugar, and bay leaf, but those are not required.
+A standard turkey brine of 2 quarts of water and about ยผ cup of table or Morton Kosher salt.
+If using Diamond Crystal Kosher salt, you need about ยฝ cup.
+Then add options of ยผ cup of brown sugar (suggested) and 2-3 crushed garlic cloves (depending on your other seasoning).

 A quick salt note.
-1 teaspoon table salt = 1 ¼ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt.
+1 teaspoon table salt = 1 ยผ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt.

 Refrigerate for 3-6 hours.
-Be sure to rinse off the brine and pat dry.
+Be sure to rinse off any brine and pat dry carefully.
 Also, do not use salt in the rub if you brine.

 Store leftovers in an airtight container.
 Refrigerate for 4 days or freeze for 3 months.

-Like any poultry, turkey must be cooked to a minimum of 165° for safety.
+Like any poultry, turkey must be cooked to a minimum of 165ยฐ for safety according to the USDA safety temperature guidelines.

 A frozen turkey breast should be thawed fully according to the package instructions.